InstaGraM: Instance-level Graph Modeling for Vectorized HD Map Learning: Conclusion

 \section{Conclusion}

 We propose InstaGraM, an end-to-end vectorized HD map learning pipeline that is applicable for real-time autonomous driving.
-We model the polylines of HD map elements as a graph with vertices and adjacency matrix that composes instance-level edges.
+We model the vectorized lines of HD map elements as a graph with vertices and adjacency matrix that composes instance-level edges.
 Compared to previous works that require heuristic post-processing or a large amount of computational cost, InstaGraM computes in real-time polylines of the map elements achieving better performance compared to the state-of-the-art method.
+We further demonstrate that our graph modeling and the GNN design has potential improvement for scalable autonomous driving.
+This work focuses on HD map consturction at single frame.
+To achieve complete HD map construction, the proposed work can be extended to video input stream, which we place as future work.